 Roads will be designed, constructed, and maintained to prevent significant adverse impacts on water quality and fish habitat (AS 41.17.060(b)(5)), and site productivity (AS 41.17.060(c)(5)).
 Roads will comply with the best management practices in the Forest Resources and Practices Regulations (11 AAC 95.285 - 95.335).
+Roads used for access will also be maintained for multiple users following all applicable guidelines in the Tanana Valley State Forest Management Plan.

-Roads or other means required for the access and removal of this timber from the harvest area(s) or unit(s) are listed in Table 6:
+Roads or other means required for the access and removal of this timber from the harvest area(s) or unit(s) are listed in Table 5.